-1. Which of the following terms best describes your status as a
+1. Wnici n of the following terms best describes your status as a

 respondent to this survey?

 Commercial business user

 Non-commercial organization user

 Governmental organization user

-Individual or household user
+- Individual or household user

-Domain name registrar and/or registry
+- □ Domain name registrar and/or registry

-Internet access provider or network operator
+- ☐ Internet access provider or network operator

+- Other:

 Respondents were also asked (where applicable) what size their organization is.
 An overview over the categories of respondents can be found in the table below.
-The data is also represented in the pie chart on the next page.
+The data is also represented in the pie chart below.